 As for the reason behind the emergence of two dive flags, there’s a long history of ownership rights feud.
 You may want to check out this detailed resource on the history of dive flags at the scuba board forum.

-It means that instead of tying the loose end of your flag buoy’s reel to the end of your boat, you have to tow (drag) it along with you.
+Towing your dive flag simply means that instead of tying the loose end of your flag buoy’s reel to the end of your boat, you have to tow (drag) it along with you.

 Towing your dive flag along makes your immediate underwater location more at par with the surface position of your dive flag to boat operators and your dive buddies on the surface.

-If your dive involves drifting away more than 50 meters from your dive boat or in inlets or channels with frequent passage of boats, towing the flag along with you is a good safety measure.
-Otherwise, you can simply tie your dive flag to your anchored dive boat and go on about your underwater business.
+If you’re drift diving at a shallow depth which involves moving away more than 50 meters from your entry point or in inlets or channels with frequent passage of boats, towing the flag along with you is a good safety measure.

 As a diver, your safety is in your hands.
 If you can tow your dive flag along with you, that’s what I would recommend.
 Otherwise, don’t stray away from your dive flag too much.